erikmolssons/spring-boot-rest/README.md

 Spring boot REST service using docker-compose
 The mongo image will create a database folder on your local machine ~/data/db:/data/db
 ## To run
-while in working folder or run the deply.sh shell script.
+while in working folder or run the deploy.sh shell script.
 ```
 mvn clean package -Dmaven.test.skip=true
 docker build -t springboot .